ICSM/pgmuvi/paper.md

 `pgmuvi` is being used in two ongoing projects by our group: one of the authors' (DAVT) masters thesis and the paper resulting from this work deals with the analysis of multiwavelength light curves for targets from the Nearby Evolved Stars Survey (NESS; @Scicluna2022, https://evolvedstars.space).
 This work served as the first test of the code and has analyzed thousands of light curves at optical and infrared wavelengths for over seven hundred dusty stars within 3 kpc of the Solar Neighborhood.
 The paper will be published in 2023 (Vasquez-Torres et al.).
-A different project related to dusty variable stars in M33 has also used `pgmuvi`` to estimate the periods of these objects from infrared light curves.
-This work will be published in 2023 (Srinivasan et al.)
+A different project related to dusty variable stars in M33 has also used `pgmuvi` to estimate the periods of these objects from infrared light curves.
+This work will be published in 2023 (Srinivasan et al.).

 # Method and Features